We are very fortunate to have the following facilitators join us (arranged alphabetically):

 Professor of Political Science

 Areas of Specialization: Communism; history of political philosophy; Continental and contemporary social theory; Marxism; capitalism; autonomist politics; postmodern philosophy; critical theory; social movements and the public sphere.
-Seminar: The Communism of Love
+Seminar: The Communism of Love; Imaginary Power, Real Horizons: Dreaming the Enemies’ Nightmares; Communist Ontologies

 Davood Gozli